Chargeback: What is Payment Fraud and How to Prevent It

 - A family member (family fraud) used the cardholder’s information to purchase something without notifying the card holder

-Deep Dive into Chargeback Fraud: Chargebacks and other types of fraud
+Chargeback Fraud Detection: Chargebacks and other types of fraud

 Chargebacks are a natural part of doing business.
 And every merchant will have a portion of legitimate chargebacks filed under valid reason codes.
 And yes.
 Cardholders are entitled to a refund.
 But almost 80% of chargebacks are proven to be chargeback fraud or friendly fraud.
 Let’s explain the different types of chargebacks.